 After Egypt, the Israelites lived in an agrarian society.
 God brought them into the Promised Land and gave them everything that would normally require a loan.
 Need a house?
-Here is one that is furnished.
+Here’s one that’s furnished.
 Water?
 Have some wells you didn’t dig.
 Sustenance and commerce?
-Take a look at the olive groves and vineyards you didn’t plant but are yours.
-There was a stipulation though.
+Take a look at the olive groves and vineyards you didn’t plant.
+There was a stipulation, though.

 Obedience = prosperity if you lived in Old Testament times and if you kept the rules.

-We are not Israel.
+But we are’nt Israel.
 We don’t live in an agrarian society in a land where furnished homes, dug wells, and free vineyards were given to us.
 Neither do we live under the law where obedience = blessing.
-Instead, we live under the grace of the new covenant.
+Instead, we live under the grace of the New Covenant.
 We are accepted.
 We don’t have to perform.
 If we disobey, there is grace.

 The covenant of grace isn’t tied to our dwelling within the Holy Land.
 The covenant of grace means we are indwelled by the Holy Spirit.